Burnside High School Burnside High School

 Digital learning device: This course will have an online learning component that would suit Bring Your Own Device - with students bringing a netbook or laptop to class to access resources and activities through the class Schoology page.
 Bringing a device is not compulsory but encouraged.

-Field trip: As part of the 'Takapuneke Massacre' topic in 2024 there will be an overnight field trip to Akaroa in Term 1 on Thurs 29th Feb - Fri 1st March.
-This will cost approximately $140 per student.
+Field trip: As part of the 'Takapuneke Massacre' topic in 2024 there will be an overnight field trip to Akaroa in Term 1 at teh end of February / start of March.
+This will cost approximately $130 per student.